dottipr/PAGEpy/README.md

 current_model = PredAnnModel(current_data,current_genes,num_epochs=50)
 ```

 The model offers many customization options, but only the input data, feature list, and number of epochs are required arguments.
-For a complete list of optional input arguments, refer to the class docstring (e.g., `help(PredAnnModel)`).
+For a complete list of optional input arguments, refer to the class docstring (e.g., `help(PredAnnModel)`) or read the descriptions shown below in this `README`.
 Many of these options are related to regularization techniques.

 Several features make this model effective:

-1. The learning rate adjusts dynamically based on performance metrics during training.
+1. The learning rate can be adjusted dynamically based on performance metrics during training.
-2. A percentage of the training data is hidden during each epoch to reduce overfitting and prevent memorization.
+2. A percentage of the training data is hidden during each epoch to reduce overfitting and prevent training data set memorization.
 3. Target variable balancing is applied during the mini-batch training process.
-4. The input layer automatically scales based on the number of features passed to the model.
+4. The input layer of the classifier automatically scales based on the number of features passed to the model.

 Once the class is instantiated, the model will provide updates on training progress every 10 epochs.
 For example, here is the output after epoch 40: